shaze/GS/README.md

 ```

-nextflow run shaze/GS/strepB.nf  --batch_dir august_data --out_dir /dataC/archive/august
+nextflow run shaze/GS/strepB.nf  --batch_dir august_data --out_dir /dataC/archive/august -profile slurm

 ```

-This takes that data from `august_data` and puts the results in `/dataC/archive/august` using the default parameters for the database and `max_forks`
+This takes that data from `august_data` and puts the results in `/dataC/archive/august` using the default parameters for the database and `max_forks`.
+It also says that jobs should be submitted to the cluster by the scheduler.

 You can run this from any directory. *If you are running on the Wits cluster please do not run from your home directory -- the output and intermediate files are very large and put pressure on our backup.
 Use your given project directory*.